 As the British retreated on August 10, they - and the people left behind - were attacked by the French's Native Americans allies, possibly due to miscommunication among the diverse languages or because the Native Americans felt that they had not received the war trophies they were promised.
 The weaponless British received varying amounts of French aid during the attacks.

 The collective deaths of the British following the surrender of Fort William Henry are remembered today as a "massacre".
 There still remains much speculation as to how many people (including women, children, and slaves who were not part of military records) were killed, with reports varying from a few dozen to over one thousand deaths.
 The massacre was later dramatized in James Fenimore Cooper's book, The Last of the Mohicans, and its numerous film adaptations.

 Fort William Henry Today

 The remains of Fort William Henry laid untouched for approximately 200 years, until the 1950s when the site was excavated and a replica of the fort was built.
-The Fort William Henry Museum now offers visitors the opportunity to step back in time with historical reenactments, hourly historic tours, weapons demonstrations, and more on the southern shore of Lake George.
+The Fort William Henry Museum now offers visitors the opportunity to step back in time on the southern shore of Lake George, with historical reenactments, hourly historic tours, weapons demonstrations, and more.

 In September 2017, a large wooden sculpture was completed by master woodcarver Paul Stark and placed opposite the Fort William Henry Museum on Beach Road in Lake George Village.
 The life-size sculpture depicts a canoe with Native Americans and Lt.
 Col. Robert Rogers riding inside.
 It is meant to highlight the significant history of the Lake George Region, and particularly the area's role in the French and Indian War.